Lil Wayne charged with possessing a firearm as a convicted felon

 50 Cent, who seemingly endorsed Trump on Instagram in October, publicly encouraged Carter to leverage his relationship with Trump while sharing the news of Carter’s gun possession charge.

-“[W]ait a minute Trump still got 63 days left, call him wayne,” he tweeted Tuesday. “get that fool on the phone.”
+“Wait a minute Trump still got 63 days left, call him wayne,” he tweeted Tuesday.
+“Get that fool on the phone.”

 Read more: